 Moving from pilot to scale

-BSP’s coming wave of regulations — AFASA by June 2026, model risk management guidelines under consultation — means banks can no longer afford fragmented, isolated pilots.
-The three use cases above share common requirements: omnichannel coverage, real time intent recognition, deep integration with core banking systems, and automated audit trails for compliance.
+BSP's coming regulations — AFASA by June 2026 and model risk management guidelines — mean banks can no longer afford fragmented, isolated pilots.
+The three use cases above share common requirements: omnichannel coverage, real‑time intent recognition, deep integration with core banking systems, and automated audit trails for compliance.

-Instadesk ChatBot is built for this shift.
-It enables Philippine banks to deploy AI agents that work across channels, understand intent instantly, integrate with loan and fraud systems, and maintain full auditability.
+Instadesk ChatBot is built for this shift, enabling Philippine banks to deploy AI agents that work across channels, integrate with loan and fraud systems, and maintain full auditability.
 For banks ready to move beyond pilots, the path forward is clear.